-.
-Orientation and Continuing Education - Describe what steps, if any, the board takes to orient new board members, and describe any measures the board takes to provide continuing education for directors.
+3. and describe any measures the board takes to provide continuing education for directors.

 DIRECTOR ORIENTATION

 There is an orientation meeting held by executive management for each new director.
 The orientation meeting includes presentations by executive management on business operations, corporate strategies and key risks of the business.
 New directors are provided with an information package on the Company's business, its strategic and operational business plans, its operating performance, its governance system, and its financial position.
 New directors are also provided with the Board mandate, committee terms of reference, codes of conduct and applicable policies.